Mining or buying bitcoin - what is the most profitable?

 This analysis also exposed the overpricing of the Antminer S19 XP relative to the less-efficient S19j Pro.
 An investment in the S19 XP is only more profitable in bearish market environments, but why would you invest in mining in the first place if you are bearish?

-If you want advice on purchasing mining rigs, please contact me on Twitter.
+If you want advice on purchasing mining rigs, please reach out to the Luxor ASIC Trading Desk team.